itsmeradiant/Csharp-alternatives/README.md

 - [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui) - Cross Platform Terminal UI toolkit for .NET
 - [RestSharp](https://github.com/restsharp/RestSharp) - Simple REST and HTTP API Client for .NET
 - [Playnite](https://github.com/JosefNemec/Playnite) - Video game library manager with support for wide range of 3rd party libraries and game emulation support, providing one unified interface for your games.
+- [spectre.console](https://github.com/spectreconsole/spectre.console) - A .NET library that makes it easier to create beautiful console applications.
 - [practical-aspnetcore](https://github.com/dodyg/practical-aspnetcore) - Practical samples of ASP.NET Core 9, 8.0, 7.0, 6.0, 5.0, 3.1, 2.2, and 2.1,projects you can use.
 Readme contains explanations on all projects.
 - [Hangfire](https://github.com/HangfireIO/Hangfire) - An easy way to perform background job processing in .NET and .NET Core applications.
 No Windows Service or separate process required
 - [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) - A framework that allows developers to cobble together a better UI for their own WPF applications with minimal effort.